Nikunjkumar123/task/README.md

 npm start
 The application will be running on http://localhost:3000.

-API Endpoints
+***API Endpoints***

-POST /tasks
+1.POST /tasks
   Description: Create a new task.
   Request Body:

   {
     "title": "Task Title",
     "description": "Task Description"
   }

   Response:

   {
     "task": {
       "_id": "task-id",
       "title": "Task Title",
       "description": "Task Description"
     }
   }

-GET /tasks
+2.GET /tasks
   Description: Retrieve all tasks.
   Response:

   {
     "allTasks": [
       {
         "_id": "task-id",
         "title": "Task Title",
         "description": "Task Description"
       }
     ]
   }

-PUT /tasks/:id
+3.PUT /tasks/:id
   Description: Update an existing task by ID.
   Request Body:

   {
     "title": "Updated Task Title",
     "description": "Updated Task Description"
   }

   Response:

   {
     "message": "Task updated",
     "task": {
       "_id": "task-id",
       "title": "Updated Task Title",
       "description": "Updated Task Description"
     }
   }

-DELETE /tasks/:id
+4.DELETE /tasks/:id
   Description: Delete a task by ID.
   Response:

   {
     "message": "Task deleted successfully"
   }

-Code Structure
+***Code Structure***
 The application follows a simple model-view-controller (MVC) pattern.
 The key parts of the project are:

-models/: Contains the task.model.js file where the Mongoose schema for the Task is defined.
+->models/: Contains the task.model.js file where the Mongoose schema for the Task is defined.

-task.model.js defines the structure of a task, including the title and description fields. controllers/: Contains the logic for handling HTTP requests for the tasks.
+->task.model.js defines the structure of a task, including the title and description fields.

+->controllers/: Contains the logic for handling HTTP requests for the tasks.

-task.controller.js contains functions for creating, reading, updating, and deleting tasks.
-Each function is responsible for a specific operation on the task data. routes/: Contains the routes that define how API requests are mapped to controller actions.
+->task.controller.js contains functions for creating, reading, updating, and deleting tasks.
+Each function is responsible for a specific operation on the task data.

+->routes/: Contains the routes that define how API requests are mapped to controller actions.

-task.routes.js sets up the routes for /tasks and binds them to the appropriate controller methods. server.js: This is the entry point of the application, where the server is configured and the routes are connected to the Express app.
+->task.routes.js sets up the routes for /tasks and binds them to the appropriate controller methods.

+->server.js: This is the entry point of the application, where the server is configured and the routes are connected to the Express app.

-Key Decisions
+***Key Decisions***
 Use of MongoDB: MongoDB was chosen for this application as it is a flexible, schema-less database, making it easy to store task data.

 Async/Await: The application uses async/await for asynchronous operations to simplify the code and make it more readable.
 This is especially useful when interacting with the database for creating, fetching, updating, or deleting tasks.